cryptodescriptor/Bitsend/README.md

-# Segwit Compatible Multi-Address Transaction Maker/Sender/Parser (Python 2.7.x)
+# Segwit Compatible Multi-Address Creation/Broadcasting/Parsing (Python 2.7.x)

-This library intends to make it easy to create a Segwit/Legacy transaction automatically, using a simple config that consists of your address, private key, and recipient addresses.
-I started this project to gain more of an insight about how Bitcoin works under the hood.
+This library intends to make it easy to create a Segwit/Legacy transaction, using a simple config that consists of your address, private key, and recipient addresses.
+I started this project to gain more of an insight into how Bitcoin works under the hood.

 The library uses [Smartbit API](https://www.smartbit.com.au) to collect input data and to push transactions.

 Supported address types:
-* p2pkh (compressed/uncompressed)
+* P2PKH (compressed/uncompressed)
-* p2sh-p2wpkh (address starting with 3)
+* P2SH-P2WPKH (address starting with 3)
-* p2wpkh (bech32)
+* P2WPKH (Bech32)

-**This library does not support multisig/custom p2sh transactions, nor p2pk (not to be confused with p2pkh)!**
+**This library does not support Multisig/custom P2SH transactions, nor P2PK (not to be confused with P2PKH)!**

 ## Installation